Board of Directors

 Rose has over 20 years of experience in policy and program development in health and mental health in government and non-profit sectors.
 She was the founding chair of the Wharerātā Group, an international network of Indigenous leaders and their allies working in mental health and addictions.

-Rose is from Taku River Tlingit First Nation in BC, and is honoured to have worked with Indigenous peoples and Elders across Canada, US, Australia, New Zealand, Sweden and Norway.
+Rose is from the Taku River Tlingit First Nation in BC and is honoured to have worked with Indigenous peoples and Elders across Canada, the US, Australia, New Zealand, Sweden, and Norway.
 Rose is a mother and grandmother, 2Spirit, and based in Ottawa.

 Serving 29 years in The Winnipeg Police Service, retiring as Chief of Police in 2016.

-After his retirement, Devon joined U.S. based Matrix Consulting Group where he worked until In October 2020, Devon joined the Ontario Government in the role of Inspector General of Policing and help establish The Inspectorate of Policing, the first of its kind in Canada.
+After his retirement, Devon joined U.S.-based Matrix Consulting Group where he worked.
+In October 2020, Devon joined the Ontario Government in the role of Inspector General of Policing and helped establish The Inspectorate of Policing, the first of its kind in Canada.

 Devon was president of the Manitoba Association of Chiefs of Police and was awarded the Lieutenant Governor’s Award for the Advancement of Inter-religious Understanding in 2017.

 Devon co-authored two children’s books, The Little Boy from Jamaica, and The Little Girl from Osoyoos, with his wife, Pearlene.
-Both books speak to addressing equity, diversity, and inclusion in a collaborative and constructive fashion.
+Both books speak to addressing equity, diversity, and inclusion collaboratively and constructively.

 Yvonne Niego is the Nunavut Deputy Minister of Environment.
 She came to the position with more than 25 years of experience in Nunavut’s justice system, as well as 8 years as Assistant Deputy or Deputy Minister in the Nunavut government.

-Over the course of her career, Yvonne has held several positions with various levels of government, including Assistant Deputy Minister of the Department of Justice, where she led work towards Nunavut’s Crime Prevention Strategy, supported community justice initiatives, and efforts to end family violence and as Family Services Deputy Minister leading work in the areas of food security, poverty reduction, status of women, income support, career development and trade apprenticeship, and social services.
+Throughout her career, Yvonne has held several positions with various levels of government, including Assistant Deputy Minister of the Department of Justice, where she led work towards Nunavut’s Crime Prevention Strategy, supported community justice initiatives, and efforts to end family violence, and as Family Services Deputy Minister leading work in the areas of food security, poverty reduction, status of women, income support, career development and trade apprenticeship, and social services.

-Nancy’s work with police education over 20 years and more recently community mental health care workers focuses on the crucial connections between effective communication, problem solving, decision making and implementation strategies with special attention to responding to people experiencing mental and emotional crises.
+Nancy’s work with police education for over 20 years and more recently community mental health care workers focuses on the crucial connections between effective communication, problem-solving, decision-making, and implementation strategies with special attention to responding to people experiencing mental and emotional crises.

 She is an Assistant Professor in the School of Public Health at the University of Toronto and a Scientist with the Wilson Centre for Research in Education.